Usajid/731_assign6/README.md

 </ul>

 ### Discussion and Results:
-Since we have to regress scores for both teams (multi-output regression), so I used MultiOutputRegressor module of scikit-learn.
-Using this module, it outputs multiouput regression values using given Regression model.
-For this assignment, I trained and evaluated three regression models as follows:
+According to the given dataset we are using, there are **three anomalies** in it.
+We have to detect these anomalies using some Machine Learning Algorithm suitable for this problem.
+First we analyze the dataset and anomalies by making a time plot as follows:

 ![Given Dataset Over Time Graph](figs/fig1u.png)